raspberrypilearning/microbit-meteorologist/worksheet.md

 ## Receiving the weather data

-1. Switch back to **mu**.
+1. Switch back to mu.

-2. To choose the correct image you'll need to store them in a dictionary.
-Add the following lines to you MicroPython file in **mu**.
+1. To choose the correct image, you'll need to store them in a dictionary.
+Add the following lines to your MicroPython file in mu:

    ```python
    weather = {'01d': sun, '02d':few, '03d': cloud,